huanghao/learning-python/chapter01/README.rst

 Q&A
 ---

+What's the frist programming language you learned ?

+How many programming languages you are using for daily work ?

+What's your favorite programming language ?

 What is Python ?
   A interpreted, interactive, OO programming language.

+Why do people use Python ?

+Why is it called Python ?
+  `Monty Python's Flying Circus <http://www.imdb.com/title/tt0063929/>`_

 What is Python good for ?
   high-level, a large standard library, a wide variety of 3rd-party packages

-Why is it called Python ?
-  `Monty Python's Flying Circus <http://www.imdb.com/title/tt0063929/>`_

-Why do people use Python ?

 What can I do with Python ?

 Which Python should I choose ?
-- version: 2 or 3
+- Version: 2.7 or 3.4
 - `Alternate Implementations`_: cpython, pypy, Jython, IronPython, stackless

 Features